Sagarmatha-8848/lotro-companion-doc/UserManual/Installation/main.md

 This will create a 'LotRO Companion' directory.
 Inside this directory, start the 'LotRO Companion.exe'.
 You can create a shortcut on your Desktop to launch the application easily.

+## Run under Wine
+To run LotRO Companion in MacOS using Wine, read the [Installation Guide for Wine](Wine.md).